 How To Get Your Best Night’s Sleep

-With the current crisis disrupting our schedules and daily routines, it’s only natural our sleeping patterns might be affected.
-Maybe the uncertainty keeps your mind racing at night.
-Or maybe now you don't need to commute, you’ve been waking up a little later.
-Either way, you’re not alone!
-But good quality sleep is essential for your mental wellbeing.
-So read on for a better night’s rest, from hacks for falling asleep to ways to sleep better.
+With the current crisis disrupting our schedules and daily routines it’s only natural our sleeping patterns might be affected.
+Maybe the uncertainty of the pandemic keeps your mind racing at night or perhaps now you’ve no commute, you’ve been waking a little later.
+Either way, you’re not alone, but good quality sleep is essential for your mental wellbeing so read on for a better night’s rest, from tips on falling asleep to ways to sleep better.

 Your Guide To Getting A Good Night’s Sleep

 If you’re now working from home, it can be tempting to tackle emails from the comfort of your snug bed but avoid confusing work and rest for the best chance of peaceful sleep.
 Try and keep your workspace away from your bedroom and change out of pyjamas each day, even if you simply slip into just as comfy joggers.
 Turn your sleeping space into a sanctuary by regularly refreshing your bedding and digging out your softest sleepwear.
 Home fragrance, especially lavender, can help you fall into a slumber speedily too.

 A Regular Routine

 Try and stick to a routine, both for bedtime and waking up.
 It’s easy to disrupt your sleep quality by taking naps now that you have more free time, but be mindful of how this might affect how you sleep at night.
 One of the best known, hardest to follow tips to fall asleep is to try and take a break from tech around two hours before bedtime and if you can’t stop scrolling, at least lower the brightness of your devices screen.
 If you struggle to switch off then a warm bath before bed can help your body to unwind.